sonylnagale/idea-board/README.md

       * `/create/seed`: enters test data for quickstart.
   1. `/update/`: Updates a specific idea. `id` is POSTed.
   1. `/delete/:id`: Deletes a specific user and all its data.
-  1. `/test/create`: a basic form to test adding data to the database and see it reflected in the `/list` views.

 ### Listing Data